-Interfering with insects' reproduction can be accomplished by sterilizing males of the target species and releasing them, so that they mate with females but do not produce offspring.[21]
-This technique was first used on the screwworm fly in 1958 and has since been used with the medfly, the tsetse fly,[88] and the gypsy moth.[89]
-This is a costly and slow approach that only works on some types of insects.[21]
+Interfering with insects' reproduction can be accomplished by sterilizing males of the target species and releasing them, so that they mate with females but do not produce offspring.^[21] This technique was first used on the screwworm fly in 1958 and has since been used with the medfly, the tsetse fly,^[89] and the gypsy moth.^[90] This is a costly and slow approach that only works on some types of insects.^[21]

-Other
+Other alternatives

-Other alternatives include "laserweeding" - the use of novel agricultural robots for weed control using lasers.[90]

-Push pull strategy
+Other alternatives include "laserweeding" - the use of novel agricultural robots for weed control using lasers.^[91] Push pull strategy

-In Sri Ganganagar The term "push-pull" was established in 1987 as an approach for integrated pest management (IPM).
+The term "push-pull" was established in 1987 as an approach for integrated pest management (IPM).
 This strategy uses a mixture of behavior-modifying stimuli to manipulate the distribution and abundance of insects.
 "Push" means the insects are repelled or deterred away from whatever resource is being protected.
-"Pull" means that certain stimuli (semiochemical stimuli, pheromones, food additives, visual stimuli, genetically altered plants, etc.) are used to attract pests to trap crops where they will be killed.[91]
-There are numerous different components involved in order to implement a Push-Pull Strategy in IPM.
+"Pull" means that certain stimuli (semiochemical stimuli, pheromones, food additives, visual stimuli, genetically altered plants, etc.) are used to attract pests to trap crops where they will be killed.^[92] There are numerous different components involved in order to implement a Push-Pull Strategy in IPM.

 Many case studies testing the effectiveness of the push-pull approach have been done across the world.
-The most successful push-pull strategy was developed for subsistence farming.
-Another successful case study was performed on the control of Helicoverpa in cotton crops .
-In trolling of Sitona lineatus in bean fields.[91]
-Sri Ganganagar push-pull strategies were successfully used in the controlling of Sitona lineatus in bean fields.
+The most successful push-pull strategy was developed in Africa for subsistence farming.
+Another successful case study was performed on the control of Helicoverpa in cotton crops in Australia.
+In Europe, the Middle East, and the United States, push-pull strategies were successfully used in the controlling of Sitona lineatus in bean fields.^[92]